Juvenile Idiopathic Arthritis (JIA) For Pediatric Providers

 Nature of Financial Relationships

-Faculty participating in an ACR-sponsored activity must disclose to the planning committee and audience all financial relationships with ineligible companies including, but not limited to:
+All individuals that participate in an ACR-sponsored activity and are able to change content or influence the content of the activity must disclose to the planning committee and audience all financial or other relationships with ineligible companies including, but not limited to:

 1. Advisor or review panel member